outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

 * `bsu_optimized` - (Optional) If true, the VM is created with optimized BSU I/O.
 * `client_token` - (Optional) A unique identifier which enables you to manage the idempotency.
 * `deletion_protection` - (Optional) If true, you cannot terminate the VM using Cockpit, the CLI or the API.
 If false, you can.
+* `get_admin_password`- (Optional) (Windows VM only) If true, waits for the administrator password of the VM to become available in order to retrieve the VM.
+The password is exported to the `admin_password` attribute.
 * `image_id` - (Required) The ID of the OMI used to create the VM.
 You can find the list of OMIs by calling the [ReadImages](https://docs.outscale.com/api#readimages) method.
 * `keypair_name` - (Optional) The name of the keypair.
 * `nics` - (Optional) One or more NICs.
 If you specify this parameter, you must define one NIC as the primary network interface of the VM with `0` as its device number.